holoviz/panel/doc/developer_guide/index.md

 - want to make a simple, quick contribution to notebooks, docs or the Python code
 - can use pip to create and manage [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).
-- are not going to contribute to Bokeh models.

 Create a new virtual environment and activate it.